davidlidebrandt/milestone-project-2/README.md

 ## Testing

-* The CSS was ran through the W3C CSS Validation Service https://jigsaw.w3.org/css-validator/ , no errors found.
+* The CSS was run through the W3C CSS Validation Service https://jigsaw.w3.org/css-validator/ , no errors found.

-* The HTML was ran through the W3C Markup Validation Service https://validator.w3.org/, no errors found.
+* The HTML was run through the W3C Markup Validation Service https://validator.w3.org/, no errors found.

-* The JavaScript code was ran through https://jshint.com/, the only warnings that come up are of let,const and string literals only being available in ES6.
+* The JavaScript code was run through https://jshint.com/, the only warnings that come up are of let, const and string literals only being available in ES6 (these warnings can easily be turned off or ignored if ES6 syntax is intended).
 It also warns about some variables not being defined/used which they are, they are just located in different JavaScript files.

 * The project was tested on three different web browsers: Chrome, Microsoft Edge and Firefox which all worked fine.
 Safari was only tested on mobile devices because no larger devices were available during the development process.

-* The responsiveness was tested with Chrome DevTools and http://whatismyscreenresolution.net/multi-screen-test a wide variety of device screens were rendered and tested, from modern phones, tablets, desktops and even a a few TV screens.
-The project looks fine on screens as small as 320 pixels, when the screen sizes get smaller than that the layout is not as nice but the site is still functional.
+* The responsiveness was tested with Chrome DevTools and http://whatismyscreenresolution.net/multi-screen-test ,a wide variety of device screens were rendered and tested, from modern phones, tablets, desktops and even a a few TV screens.
+The project looks fine on screens as small as 280 pixels wide, when the screen sizes get smaller than that the layout is not as nice but the site is still functional.

 All of the testing of the functions and features of the game was done manually, the main way of doing so was to use the console log and printing